josephsl/wintenApps/readme.md

 * Typing indicator text is announced just like Skype for Desktop client.
 * Partial return of Control+NvDA+number row commands to read recent chat history and to move navigator object to chat entries just like Skype for Desktop.
-* You can now press Alt+number row to locate and move to contacts list (1), conversations (2) and chat edit field (3).
-Note that one must activate these tabs to move to the desired part.
+* You can now press Alt+number row to locate and move to conversations (1), contacts list (2), bots (3) and chat edit field if visible (4).
+Note that these commands will work properly if Skype update released in March 2017 is installed.
 * Combo box labels for Skype preview app released in November 2016 are announced.
 * NVDA will no longer announce "Skype Message" when reviewing messages for majority of cases.